 As you can see, the London Explorer Pass is definitely worth considering.
 This sightseeing card includes entry to several of the most expensive tourist attractions in all of London.
 So, if you’re planning to visit these attractions anyway, the London Explorer Pass will almost certainly save you money.

-For example, let’s say you purchase the 3 attraction pass for £69.
-You then used your pass for the London Eye, Madame Tussauds, and the Hop On Hop Off Bus Tour.
-Doing so would save you £27 per pass.
-Adding Westminster Abbey and The London Dungeons on a 5 attraction pass for £105 would save you £43 per pass.
+For example, let’s say you purchase the 3-attraction pass for £64.
+You then used your pass for the London Eye, Madame Tussauds, and the Westminster Abbey.
+Doing so would save you £24 per pass.
+Adding the Hop-on Hop-off Bus Tour and The London Dungeons on a 5-attraction pass (which costs £94) would save you a whopping £62 per pass.

 What’s the Difference Between the London Explorer Pass and the London Pass?

-Like most attractions cards, the London Pass offers unlimited sightseeing based on the number of days for which you purchase the pass.
-Most importantly, it includes entry to a whopping 70 of the city’s biggest attractions – including some “must-see” sites (like the Tower of London) that aren’t included with the Explorer Pass alone.
+Like most sightseeing cards, the London Pass offers unlimited sightseeing based on the number of days for which you purchase the pass.
+Most importantly, it includes entry to over 80 of the city’s biggest attractions – including some “must-see” sites (like the Tower of London) that aren’t included on the Explorer Pass alone.
 If you’re somebody who loves sightseeing and wants the most bang for your buck, this is the way to go.

 London Explorer Pass Attractions NOT Found on the London Pass